LinuxForHealth/docs/docs/_sources/deployment/container.rst.txt

 Red Hat Universal Base Images (UBI) are utilized when possible.
 UBI images provide an optimizied runtime with an emphasis on security and operational stability.
 Within the UBI family of images, the minimal variant is preferred, followed by the init and standard variants.

 LFH images run within any standard container runtime and orchestration environment.
-Additionally, all LFH images are supported on Red Hat's Open Shift Container Platform (OCP) and adhere to "best practices".
+Additionally, all LFH images are supported on Red Hat's Open Shift Container Platform (OCP) and adhere to OCP best practices.

 LFH provides management scripts to support the following runtimes:

 * OCI (podman or docker)
 * Docker Compose
-* OpenShift Container Platform and Code Ready Containers (provides a local environment for OCP development)
+* OpenShift Container Platform
+* Code Ready Containers (provides a local environment for OCP development)

 LFH Base Image
 ==============